AdaCore/learn/content/courses/intro-to-ada/chapters/strongly_typed_language.rst

        end loop;
     end Main;

-.. ??
-WHICH BEHAVIOR?
+Unlike in C/C++, since this wraparound behavior is guaranteed by the Ada specification, you can rely on it to implement portable code.
+Also, being able to leverage the wrapping on arbitrary bounds is very useful |mdash| the modulus does not need to be a power of 2 |mdash| to implement certain algorithms and data structures, such as

-Unlike in C/C++, since this behavior is guaranteed by the Ada specification, you can rely on it to implement portable code.
-Also, being able to leverage the wrapping on arbitrary bounds is very useful -- the modulus does not need to be a power of 2 -- to implement certain algorithms and data structures, such as `ring buffers <https://en.m.wikipedia.org/wiki/Circular_buffer>`_.
+`ring buffers <https://en.m.wikipedia.org/wiki/Circular_buffer>`_.

 .. _EnumTypes: